-Occuity is in the process of designing and developing a range of handheld Optical non-contact Pachymeters, Pupillometers and Keratometers for use in both human and veterinary optometry.
+Occuity is designing and developing a range of handheld optical non-contact devices for pachymetery, axial length, pupillometry and Keratometry in both human and veterinary optometry.

-The first of Occuity's revolutionary optical handheld devices, the entry-level PM1 Pachymeter allows for a non-clinical operator to take a corneal thickness measurement quickly and easily.
+The first of Occuity's revolutionary optical handheld devices, the PM1 Pachymeter offers many advantages over existing ultrasound technology and allows for a non-clinical operator to take a corneal centre thickness measurement quickly and easily.

-Because our devices are both handheld and non-contacting this makes them ideal for use in the veterinary sector.
+The handheld, non-contact capabilities of our products makes them ideal for use in the veterinary sector.

 The Pachymeter Development